akbisw/ImgAIR/README.md

 Open the following url on Firefox/Chrome: http://localhost:8090

-Inorder for images to show, this plugin is required: https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/
+In order for images to show, this plugin is required: https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/

 ## REST API
 ### Post an Image from local directory